ESamir/vertebrae/README.md

 ### Example: Config

 When the app boots, the ```Config``` object is injected with an arbitrary YML file of your choosing.
 Any environment variables with matching property names will overwrite the values in the file.
-Reference any property within your app via ```Config.find(property)```.
+After the injection, reference any property within your app via ```Config.find(property)```.

-> Below shows the required properties to connect to Postgres/Redis databases.
+> Below are the required properties if you wish to add Postgres or Redis databases.

 ```yaml
 postgres: